 The most basic of the two, RMT, is given for individuals who recently graduated from formal training or have less than two years of work experience.
 Single-specialty transcriptionists are also required to have this certification.

-CMT, meanwhile, is given to individuals with existing RMT certification or at least two years of work experience.
-To get this, applicants must have years of experience in transcribing acute medical cases or multi-specialty transcriptions.
+Meanwhile, CMT is given to individuals with existing RMT certification or at least two years of work experience.
+To qualify as one, applicants must have years of experience in transcribing acute medical cases or multi-specialty transcriptions.

 As with any other certifications, applicants must pass the national exams to become licensed RMT and CMT.
 Both licenses require continuous education and recertification every few years as well.